rss2025-9/final_challenge2025/README.md

 ### Scoring:

-For each location, you’ll earn 30 points for reaching there, 10 points for picking up either the decoy or the shrink ray part, and 10 points for correctly identifying the shrink ray.
-If you successfully escape Vector's fortress, you’ll receive 20 points (making the maximum number of points above 100!).
+You will recieve 3 points for each location you successfully reach.
+At each location, you will recieve 1 point for picking up either the decoy or the shrink ray part, and 1 point for correctly identifying the correct part.
+If you successfully escape Vector's fortress, you’ll receive 2 bonus points.
 There will be plenty of obstacles along the way, so plan carefully...

-`heist_score = 10*(pickup1 + pickup2 + identify1 + identify2) + 30*(loc1 + loc2) + 20*loc1*loc2*start`
+`heist_score = 1*(pickup1 + pickup2 + identify1 + identify2) + 3*(loc1 + loc2) + 2*loc1*loc2*start`

 **Formula for Penalties:**

-`penalties =  min(5 * detections, 30) + 10 * manual_assist`
+`penalties =  min(5 * detections, 3) + 1 * manual_assist`

 `detections` is the number of times you trigger Vector's security system.
 There are a couple ways that can happen: